10% OFF WITH CODE:

 BLACKFRIDAY10

-Types of Boat Hulls: Every Shape and Design Explained
+The 3 Boat Hull Types: Every Hull Shape and Design Explained

-If you’re looking into buying a boat, you may be overwhelmed by the number of hull shapes and designs available.
-The shape of your hull will affect a great many aspects of your boating experience, from speed, comfort and maneuverability to storage and deck space.
-It’s important to carefully consider what you want from your Read more ›
+Updated May 2025 The shape of your hull will affect many aspects of your boating experience, from speed, comfort and maneuverability to storage and deck space.
+It’s important to carefully consider what you want from your boat before deciding which type of hull will be best suited to your chosen boating activity.
+No matter their Read more ›

 Boat Maintenance Guide: How to Care for Your Pleasure Craft